netdata/netdata/backends/prometheus/README.md

 *(replace `your.netdata.ip` with the ip or hostname of your Netdata server)*

-netdata will respond with all the metrics it sends to prometheus.
+Netdata will respond with all the metrics it sends to prometheus.

 If you search that page for `"system.cpu"` you will find all the metrics Netdata is exporting to prometheus for this chart.  `system.cpu` is the chart name on the Netdata dashboard (on the Netdata dashboard all charts have a text heading such as : `Total CPU utilization (system.cpu)`.
 What we are interested here in the chart name: `system.cpu`).